openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 After you collect your training data for **Forest**, you may see the classification preview appear.

 -   To disable the classification preview to continue to collect training data, return to the map layer selector.
--   Uncheck the "Classification" Overlay.
+-   Uncheck the "Classification" overlay.

 .. figure:: ../_images/workflows/area_estimation/classification_overlay.png
-    :alt: Disabling the classification overlay.
+    :alt: Disabling the classification overlay
     :width: 450
     :align: center

-Once you are satisfied with your forested training data points, move on to the **Non-Forest** training points.
+Once you are satisfied with your forested training data points, move on to the **Non-forest** training points.

 -   Since we are using a very basic set of land cover classes for this exercise, this should include agricultural areas, water, and buildings and roads.
 Therefore, it will be important that you focus on collecting a variety of points from different types of land cover throughout the study area.
 -   **Water** is one of the easiest classes to identify and the easiest to model, due to the distinct spectral signature of water.

     -   Look for bodies of water within Rondonia.
-    -   Collect 10-15 data points for Water and be sure to spread them throughout Lake Mai Ndombe, the water sources feeding into it, and a couple of the bodies of water bodies (including rivers) to the eastern side of the mosaic.
+    -   Collect 10-15 data points for **Water** and be sure to spread them throughout Lake Mai Ndombe, the water sources feeding into it, and a couple of the bodies of water (including rivers) to the eastern side of the mosaic.
 Be sure to put 2-3 points on rivers.
     -   Some wetland areas may have varying amounts of water throughout the year, so it is important to check both Planet NICFI maps for 2019 (Jun 2019 and Dec 2019).

 .. figure:: ../_images/workflows/area_estimation/data_points_water.png
-   :alt: Collecting data points in water.
+   :alt: Collecting data points in water
    :align: center

-Let's now collect some building and road non-forest Training Data.
+Let's now collect some building and road non-forest training data.

--   There are not very many residential areas in the region.
+-   There are not many residential areas in the region.
 However, if you look, you can find homes with dirt roads and some airports.
--   Place a point or points within these areas and classify them as Non-forest.
+-   Place a point or points within these areas and classify them as **Non-forest**.
 Do your best to avoid placing the points over areas of the town with lots of trees.
--   Find some roads, and place points and classify as Non-forest.
+-   Find some roads, and place points and classify as **Non-forest**.
 These may look like areas of bare soil.
-Both bare soil and roads are classified as Non-forest, so place some points on both.
+Both bare soil and roads are classified as **Non-forest**, so place some points on both.

 .. figure:: ../_images/workflows/area_estimation/data_points_residential.png
-   :alt: Collecting residential and other human settlement area data points.
+   :alt: Collecting residential and other human settlement area data points
    :align: center

 Next, place several points in grassland/pasture, shrub, and agricultural areas around the study area.